No. 18 Arizona State rallies to beat Washington State 38-34

 Another huge offensive game (532 total yards) by Washington State, another defensive letdown leaves the Cougars winless in Pac-12 play.

-The calm, cool play of their freshman quarterback has the Sun Devils rising, likely up a few spots in next week’s AP Top 25.
+The calm, cool play of Daniels has the Sun Devils rising, likely up a few spots in next week’s AP Top 25.

 UP NEXT